What Is an Employer of Record?

 • EoRs offer scalability and flexibility, allowing businesses to quickly adapt to changing workforce needs without the hassle of hiring and managing additional HR staff.

-What Does an Employer of Record Do?
+but What Does an Employer of Record actually Do?

-EoRs handle various HR and administrative tasks for their clients, including compliance with employment laws, onboarding, payroll processing, and handling employee benefits.
+EoRs handle various HR and administrative tasks for their clients, including compliance with international employment laws, onboarding, payroll processing, and handling employee benefits.

 Compliance with Employment Laws